-“Some people may be reluctant to apply for a caregiver position because they may not have the required experience.
+“Some people may be reluctant to apply for a Caregiver position because they do not have the required experience.
 Andrews Senior Care has a structured training program with excellent Team Leads who provide all the necessary skills needed in that role.”

 “We do our own training for Caregivers and Pharmacy Assistants.
 Dietary Aides, Housekeepers, Bowling Attendants, and Servers don’t need specific education either.”